-1. Apply the proper amount of thermal grease to the heatsink.
-2. Place the heatsink on top of the CPU so that the four mounting holes on the heatsink are aligned with those on the retention mechanism.
-3. Screw in two diagonal screws (i.e., the #1 and the #2 screws) until just snug (do not over-tighten the screws to avoid possible damage to the CPU).
-4. Add the two remaining screws then fully tighten all four screws.
+1. Do not apply any thermal grease to the heatsink or the CPU die -- the required amount has already been applied.
+2. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the Motherboard's and the Heatsink Bracket underneath.
+3. Screw in two diagonal screws (i.e., the #1 and the #2 screws) until just snug (-do not over-tighten the screws to avoid possible damage to the CPU.)
+4. Finish the installation by fully tightening all four screws.